ignadv1986/NGS-From-Bench-to-Bioinformatics/03_Transcriptomics_(RNA-seq)/02_analysis_workflow.md

+In this section, we go through the computational workflow for RNA-seq analysis starting from the generated alignment files.
+For technical details on the preferred aligners (such as STAR or HISAT2) and the reasoning behind splice-aware mapping, please refer to the [Alignment & Mapping](../02_Mapping_&_Alignment/02_aligners.md) section of this manual.

 # Quantification of reads

-The bam files generated during the alignment contain the coordinates of the detected genes, but not the number of copies that were detected.
+The BAM files generated during the alignment contain the coordinates of the detected genes, but not the number of copies that were detected.
 To convert the reads into a digital **count matrix**, the go-to option in the feature of the Subread binary package, [featureCounts](https://subread.sourceforge.net/featureCounts.html).
 Here is the [link](https://bioconductor.org/packages/release/bioc/html/Rsubread.html) for R users, where featureCounts is wrapped in the Bioconductor package Rsubread.
 It is very fast and memory efficient, and it takes a GTF annotation file to define the boundaries between exons and genes. **Important note:** if the GTF doesn't match the genome build, the counts will be zero.
 The 3 critical settings that must be taken into account when using featureCounts are the following:

 - **Strandness** (unstranded, forward stranded, or reverse stranded (standard dUTP/Illumina workflow): Picking the wrong one will lead to a massive decrease in the count number.